CLSherrod/clsherrod.github.io/_posts/2010-10-16-leaders-leaches.md

 permalink: /leaders-leaches/
 ---
 You're not a leader if you
-- are a CEO of your own company and you have two contractors having a dispute and you tell you staff that you don't want to hear about it and you're the only one that can resolve the issue.
+- are a CEO of your own company and you have two contractors having a dispute and you tell your staff that you don't want to hear about it even though you're the only one who can resolve the issue.
 Leaders are not afraid of confrontation.
-- avoid renegotating a contract with a contractor in order to solely drive the price down
+- avoid renegotiating a contract with a contractor in order to solely drive the price down
 - avoid answering questions with dead silence
 - avoid eye contact while obviously telling a lie
 - are in a network marketing company and take the training funds your group paid you to take winners of a contest out for dinner and let them believe it's a gift from you